-(foreign-alloc n) returns: the address of a freshly allocated block of foreign data n bytes long libraries: (chezscheme)
+(foreign-alloc n) procedure

-n must be a positive fixnum.
+${f returns:}$ the address of a freshly allocated block of foreign data n bytes long n must be a positive fixnum.
 The returned value is an exact integer and is guaranteed to be properly aligned for any type of value according to the requirements of the underlying hardware.
 An exception is raised with condition type &assertion if the block of foreign data cannot be allocated.

-(foreign-free address) returns: unspecified libraries: (chezscheme)
+(foreign-free address)

-This procedure frees the block of storage to which address points. address must be an exact integer in the range $-2^{w-1}$ through $2^w - 1$ , where w is the width in bits of a pointer, e.g., 64 for a 64-bit machine.
+This procedure frees the block of storage to which address points. address must be an exact integer in the range -2^{w-1} through 2^w-1 , where w is the width in bits of a pointer, e.g., 64 for a 64-bit machine.
 It should be an address returned by an earlier call to foreign-alloc and not subsequently passed to foreign-free.

-(foreign-ref type address offset) returns: see below libraries: (chezscheme)
+(foreign-ref type address offset)

-foreign-ref extracts the value of type type offset bytes into the block of foreign data addressed by address.
+for eign-ref extracts the value of type type from the memory location at offset bytes offset from address.